 The Catherine Park

-It includes the Regular Park (the Old Garden) and the Landscape Park.
+The Catherine Park includes the Regular Park (the Old Garden) and the Landscape Park.
 The Old Garden was formed in the 1720s by Jan Roosen and Johann Vocht, master gardeners from the Netherlands, opposite to the imperial palace.
 In mid 18th century, the garden was extended, remodeled; many beautiful pavilions and sculptures appeared.
 Among them Hermitage and Grotto, Admiralty and Bathhouses.
 In the period of Catherine II reign, the Landscape Park was adorned with numerous monuments dedicated to wins Russian Army and Navy.
 These are the Tower Ruin, the Chesme, Morea and Crimean Columns, the Kagul Obelisk, the Turkish Kiosk and Red or Turkish Cascade.
 The fine taste of the Empress is seen in the Cold Bath pavilion with the Agate Rooms, the Cameron Gallery, the Concert Hall and some other classical buildings.

 |Wednesday||10.00 - 18.00|